Side Effects of Iodine Supplements: What They Mean

 Therefore, you can draw a connection between iodine consumption and life.

-While these are simple physiologic facts that really can’t be disputed, there are a number of people that experience negative reactions when using iodine.
+While these are simple physiologic facts that really can’t be disputed, there are a number of people who experience negative reactions when using iodine.

 list of iodine deficiency disorders by age group